 How to Choose a Daypack

 Regardless of the pack that you choose or its intended purpose, think about where you fall on the scale of comfort and capacity versus a light-and-fast style of recreation.
 Do you want to carry as little and move as fast as possible?
-Alternatively, would you prefer to have all of your bases covered, have extra layers for you and your friends, and maybe an emergency shelter, with a backpack that has the kind of support to carry a little more of a load comfortably?
+Or alternatively, would you prefer to have all of your bases covered, have extra layers for you and your friends, and maybe an emergency shelter, with a backpack that has the kind of support to carry a little more of a load comfortably?

 From there, you can start thinking about the size and purpose of your pack.
 There’s considerable overlap between what activities a given pack will be suitable for.
 You don’t need a different bag for every activity, but by that same token, no one pack is going to be perfect for every sport.
 Your low-profile running backpack won’t have enough room for your extra climbing gear and likely won’t fit over your bulky winter gear while out skiing.